MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

 .. note::

-   This is a new functionality that requires a custom MicroEJ Architecture configuration.
+   This is a new functionality that requires a custom Architecture configuration.
    Please contact :ref:`our support team <get_support>` for more details.

 The SOAR Optimizer is packaged to a Foundation Library named ``SOAR``, thus this phase can be executed directly on Device.